zspitz/ExpressionTreeVisualizer/README.md

 This is inspired by the excellent [ReadableExpressions](https://github.com/agileobjects/ReadableExpressions) project.
 However, it has the following limitations:

-1. code output is only in CSharp
+1. code output is only in C#
 2. closed-over variables in VB.NET expressions are not handled

 The goals of this project are: